dastinnette/packing-assistant/README.md

 ## Introduction

-Welcome to Pack Assist, a vacation planning app that helps travelers plan packing lists for a variety of locations, associated weather conditions and much, much more.
+Welcome to Pack Assist, a vacation planning app that assists travelers as they plan packing lists for a variety of locations, associated weather conditions and much, much more.

 This is a full-stack application that was created as a final project for Flatiron School's software engineering course.
 It makes use of a Flask backend using Flask-SQLAlchemy and SQLite, and it has a React frontend that uses React Bootstrap components for functionality and styling.